SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/datetime-type.md

 ---
+title: crmscript_datatypes_datetime
-title: DateTime data type
+description: DateTime data type
-uid: crmscript_datatypes_datetime
-sortOrder: 70
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# DateTime data type

 **DateTime** is a complex data type representing a timestamp with both date and time elements on ISO format.
 The default value is now.